Cy Howard

 Cy Howard (September 27, 1915 - April 29, 1993) was an American director, producer and screenwriter.
-Howard created My Friend Irma a top-rated, long-running radio situation comedy and media franchise.
-He won an Primetime Emmy Award in the category Outstanding Writing for a Variety Series for the television program The Smothers Brothers Comedy Hour.
+Howard created My Friend Irma, a top-rated, long-running radio situation comedy and media franchise.
+He won a Primetime Emmy Award in the category Outstanding Writing for a Variety Series for the television program The Smothers Brothers Comedy Hour.

+Early life and education

+Howard was born in Milwaukee, Wisconsin, and attended Washington High School.

+Career

+Howard worked at CBS for nine years, leaving in 1953 after he was unable to reach a contract agreement with that network.
+CBS had agreed to pay him more than $1 million "over a term of years", but demanded exclusive rights to his work.

+Death

 Howard died in April 1993 of heart failure at the Cedars-Sinai Medical Center in Los Angeles, California, at the age of 77.